 - Development as educational leaders: Sessions will guide and support fellows in developing their interest and ability in serving as mentors and leaders in the educational mission of the College.

 Monthly Meetings: Workshops and seminars will be held on the first Friday of every month.

 Members of the MTFP class will meet for interactive programming delivered by experts in specific topics (e.g., educational pedagogy, evaluation, research) aligned with the needs of the cohort to reach competency.
 Some Friday sessions may be reserved for 1:1 or small group meetings with mentors or the program co-directors to discuss fellows’ progress on their educator milestones.

 Independent Development: Fellows are expected to engage in external professional development experiences aligned with their areas of interest or need.

-Independent Projects: Fellows will be required to complete, primarily during the second year of the fellowship, an educational project that involves application of educational principles to address a meaningful educational problem.
+Educational Research: Fellows are required to complete an independent or collaborative educational research project that involves application of educational principles to address a meaningful educational problem.

 What Time Commitment Does It Require?

-A new class of fellows will be selected and initiated annually.
+A new class of fellows is selected and initiated annually.
 The next class will form in 2023.
 The fellowship extends for 24 months, starting in October, though fellows who reach competency sooner are eligible to graduate after 12 months.
-During their fellowship time, participants are expected to commit at least six hours per month to prepare for and attend Friday afternoon sessions and to work on their independent projects.
-They must also include time for workshops and mini-fellowships.
+During their fellowship time, participants are expected to commit at least six hours per month to prepare for and attend Friday afternoon sessions and to work on their research projects.
+Fellows must also include time for workshops and mini-fellowships.
 They should also be prepared to make a 5 percent time commitment to the program.
 A chair letter affirming the fellow’s release from clinical and other duties is a required component of the application